Does Your Preschooler Still Need to Nap? Probably

 In today’s technologically advanced world, the chances of a toddler or preschooler having access to a phone or tablet are very high.
 Knowing this, we parents need to understand that the screens and backlighting from these devices actually inhibits the production of sleep-inducing melatonin.

 Talk to your preschooler and explain that the tablet, phone, television, or game needs to be turned off before lunch.
 This will give her time to prepare her body for the rest that it needs after lunch.

 Read: Tablets, Touchscreens, and Toddlers: How to Get Connected Kids the Sleep They Need

 Keep a Flexible Schedule

 Children, especially small children, thrive on routine.
 If your child has been fighting naps, make sure that her routine isn’t to blame.
-As our children get older, we tend to forget that they really DO need to eat lunch at about the same time today, and that yes, she really does still need her 1:00 p.m. nap.
+As our children get older, we tend to forget that they really DO need to eat lunch at about the same time today.
+Yes, she really does still need her 1:00 p.m. nap.
 If you’ve been expecting her to nap at times that are all over the place, she may fight your attempts because they don’t fit well with her routine.

 If you have a truly stubborn preschooler, I sympathize with you.
 As our babies grow, they suddenly have opinions and want to be heard.
 Often, this can be seen in a refusal to nap.
 If you find that you’ve done everything you can think of, you may want to try “quiet time”.

-For children under 4 who truly do need a nap, make quiet time as similar to naptime as possible, with the explanation that she does not need to sleep, but she does need to lay in bed and “rest” until you come back to get her.
-For children older than 4 years, a more traditional quiet time is appropriate (link).
+For children under 4 who truly do need a nap, make quiet time as similar to naptime as possible, with the explanation that she does not need to sleep.
+She does need to lie in bed and “rest” until you come back to get her.
+For children older than 4 years, a more traditional quiet time is appropriate.